GaParmar/clean-fid/README.md

 - `use_legacy_tensorflow` <br>
     This flag is equivalent to using the official [implementation of FID](https://github.com/bioinf-jku/TTUR) released by the authors.
-    Note that in order to use this flag, you need to additionally install tensorflow.
+To use this flag, you need to additionally install tensorflow.

 ---